ahbagheri79/WC-payments/README.md

   WC Payments Plugin Installation Guide

-WC Payments Plugin Installation Guide
+## WC Payments Plugin Installation Guide
+# Supported Payment Gateways
+- Iran Kish
+  (More gateways coming soon)

+---

+## Tested with:
+- WordPress version 6.7
+- WooCommerce version 9.5.2
 =====================================

 This guide will walk you through two methods to install the **WC Payments Plugin** in your WordPress site: using **WP-CLI** or manually uploading the plugin files. 🚀